 For Residents of France Only: French winners will receive a document called “eligibility/publicity release” designed to obtain his/her free consent to use his/her full names, likeness, city of residence and photographs for promotional purposes and without additional compensation.
 In any case, the lack of consent does not prevent a winner from receiving the Prize.

-.

 12. ENTRANT’S PERSONAL INFORMATION: Any personal information supplied by Entrant to Sponsor will be subject to Ubisoft's privacy policy posted at https://legal.ubi.com/privacypolicy.